wp-plugins/catablog/readme.txt

 6. CataBlog is now localized for Español.

 == Changelog ==

+= 1.2.5.3 =
+* Fix: Moved the PHP 5 requirement check out of the CataBlog class, allowing proper checking.
+* Fix: Removed a deprecated token from the built in gallery template.
+* Fix: Removed the catablog.pot file and instead will include a catablog.po file to be duplicated and translated.
+* New: The entire CataBlog collection is now labeled 'Library' in the admin menu.
+* New: Modified the installation instructions to include the server requirements.

 = 1.2.5.2 =
 * Fix: Fixed display of gallery template, especially in themes that have a #content element.